Quantum computing isn’t a future problem, it’s a current countdown.

 Let’s get something straight—quantum computing isn’t science fiction anymore.
 It’s coming.
 Maybe not next month, but when it arrives, it won’t politely ask today’s encryption standards if they’re ready.

-Post-quantum cryptography (PQC) refers to a new breed of cryptographic algorithms designed to resist attacks from both classical and quantum computers.
-Think of it as upgrading your digital locks before the burglars even own the right set of tools.
+Post-quantum cryptography (PQC) is a new breed of cryptographic algorithms designed to resist attacks from both classical and quantum computers.
+It’s basically upgrading your digital locks before quantum computers become powerful enough to break them.
+The metaphor works, right now, the burglars don’t have the tools yet, but they’re building them.

-Now, some security pros say it’s too early to worry about quantum threats.
-Fair argument—except when you remember the concept of harvest now, decrypt later.
-(If hackers store your encrypted data today, they can sit and wait for quantum to catch up tomorrow.)
+Some security pros argue it’s too early to worry about quantum threats.
+Fair point.
+But then there’s Harvest now, decrypt later.
+If hackers store your encrypted data today, they can simply wait for quantum to catch up tomorrow and unlock everything.

 Here’s how to get a grip on PQC without a PhD in math: